-In this way the Company sought to strengthen its own supervision of internal organisation and control, raising awareness among recipients of the Model of transparent behaviour in order to adequately reduce the risk of these offences being committed.
+In this way, the Company sought to strengthen its own supervision of internal organisation and control, raising awareness of transparent behaviour among recipients of the Model in order to adequately reduce the risk of these offences being committed.

 The Model was drawn up in accordance with the guidelines for the creation of organisational, management and control models issued by Confindustria.
-Rather than the creation of a new organisational system, it represents a formalisation of existing supervision, procedures and controls that are part of the broader organic internal control system already adopted by the Company in compliance with applicable regulations.
-The Board of Directors appointed Pellegrino Libroia, Enrico Colombo and Chiara Lazzarini as members of the Supervisory Body, i.e. the Board of Auditors, pursuant to Law 183 of 12 November 2011, after verifying that they met the requirements of autonomy and independence, professionalism and full-time availability, as stipulated by law.
-The Board of Directors deemed it appropriate, as part of the rationalisation of the control system, to assign the functions of the Supervisory Body to the Board of Auditors.
+Rather than the ex novo creation of an organisational system, it formalises pre-existing supervision, procedures and controls that are part of the broader and more organic internal control system already adopted by the Company in line with applicable regulations.

+The Board of Directors has appointed Pellegrino Libroia, Enrico Colombo and Chiara Lazzarini as members of the Supervisory Body, i.e. members of the Board of Statutory Auditors, pursuant to Law 183 of 12 November 2011, having checked that they fulfil the legal requirements of autonomy, independence, professionalism and full-time availability.

+The Board of Directors has decided that it is appropriate, with the aim of streamlining the control system, to allocate the functions of the Supervisory Body to the Board of Statutory Auditors.

-During 2013, the Supervisory Body drew up a plan whose main aim was to review business processes in place to prevent offences against the public administration.
-The Model is available in the Investors section of the website at www.camparigroup.com.
+During 2014, the Supervisory Body created a plan whose main goal was to examine procedures aimed at safeguarding health and safety in the workplace, as well as procedures for the prevention of environmental offences.

+The Model is available in the Investors section of the website at www.camparigroup.

 10.4.
-Independent Auditors
+Independent auditors